enna-project/Enna-Media-Server/doc/Protocol.md

 The field `action` can be :
  * `add` : add the track in the playlist
- * `del` : remove the track in the playlist
+ * `del` : remove the track in the playlist or delete the saved playlist if 'filename' is omitted
  * `clear` : delete all content in the playlist

 Exemple :